Americans winning games but not plaudits at World Cup

 | EDMONTON

-EDMONTON The United States women's football team have won gold in the last three Olympics and have never finished out of the top four in the World Cup, winning the tournament twice.
+EDMONTON The United States women's soccer team have won gold in the last three Olympics and have never finished out of the top four in the World Cup, winning the tournament twice.

 But the women's game is growing - and changing - at a rapid pace and at this World Cup, the Americans are hardly standing out from the pack.
 For some, seeing the U.S eek out results against teams they once would have expected to thrash, is proving difficult to take.
 The U.S. beat Colombia 2-0 in the second round to set up a quarter-final with China in Ottawa on Friday and coach Jill Ellis seemed a little irritated to be asked whether she was happy with the way her team were playing.
 "This is the World Cup, I am really satisfied with advancing," she said, before pointing out several positives about her team's performance.